Degri95/MechaCar_Statistical_Analysis/README.md

 ### Summary Statistics on Suspension Coils

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed **100 pounds per square inch**.
 Lets dive into the suspension data.
+An Rscript was created to create two dataframes.
+One that summarized all lots, and one that was grouped by each lot.

 #### All Manufacturing Lots
 ![All Manufacturing lots](/Resources/total_summary.PNG)